Select Dynamic field

 Take breaks between extreme focus periods

-Solve first, then back step to a better solution
+Solve first, then backstep to a better solution

 Limit meetings, communication, and helping others to defined times

-Invest into others to scale your time
+Invest in others to scale your time

 Measure and challenge yourself to achieve more in extreme focus periods

 Off to the races!
-Like all things, you will only get better and improve if you try and practice what works and doesn’t work for you.
+Like all things, you will only improve if you try and practice what works and doesn’t work for you.
 So keep striving to increase productivity and use this to your advantage.
 Whether you want to fit your 8-hour workday into 2 hours or be highly effective for 8 hours, these tips will help you improve.

 Success message!